Here you go, the ultimate guide to things to do in Hvar, Croatia. A list of what to see, where to eat and sleep on Hvar Island.

 A bright spot in the Adriatic Sea, Hvar Island, offers a luxurious island lifestyle that most people can only dream about.
 Hvar Island has a history that has been dated back to around 6,000 BC.
-Throughout the centuries, the island has become a favorite and treasured vacation spot among Croatians and foreign tourists alike.
+The island has become a favorite and treasured vacation spot among Croatians and foreign tourists throughout the centuries.

 Before heading to Hvar for the vacation of a lifetime, be sure to pick up some essential items for travel to ensure you have the most comfortable holiday.

 Skip Ahead To My Advice Here!